 90 Day Progress Report (PDF) - When directed to do so by the Vacant Properties Coordinator, complete and submit this form to provide a status report on bringing your vacant property into productive use.

-There are restrictions for billboards that advertise alcohol-related products located within 500 feet of places where children congregate (i.e. child care centers, libraries, playgrounds, recreation centers or schools).
+Alcoholic Beverage Billboard restrictions that advertise alcohol-related products located within 500 feet of places where children congregate (i.e. child care centers, libraries, playgrounds, recreation centers or schools).